-The USDA Natural Resources Conservation Service's Web Soil Survey indicates that the property is made Discussion: up of Dinuba sandy loam and Delhi loamy sand.
-The GPU EIR determined that impacts to Geology and Soils resulting from implementation of the General Plan are less than significant.
-Existing Goal One, Policy Three, Implementation Measure 1 of the General Plan Safety Element requires enforcement of the Alquist-Priolo Earthquake Fault Zoning Act, which prohibits most construction intended for human occupancy across an active fault trace and strictly regulates construction near an active fault.
+The USDA Natural Resources Conservation Service's Web Soil Survey indicates that approximately 150 acres of the project site is comprised of Pedcat clay loam, 0 to 2 percent slopes, rarely flooded; and approximately 30 acres of the project site comprised of Vernalis clay loam, 0 to 2 percent slopes.
+The GPU EIR determined that impacts to geology and soils resulting from implementation of the General Plan are less than significant.
+Existing Goal One, Policy Three, Implementation Measure 1 of the General Plan Safety Element requires enforcement of the Alguist-Priolo Earthquake Fault Zoning Act, which prohibits most construction intended for human occupancy across an active fault trace and strictly regulates construction near an active fault.
 As contained in Chapter 5 of the General Plan Support Documentation, the areas of the County subject to significant geologic hazard are located in the Diablo Range, west of Interstate 5; however, as per the California Building Code, all of Stanislaus County is located within a geologic hazard zone (Seismic Design Category D, E, or F) and a soils test may be required at building permit application.
 Results from the soils test will determine if unstable or expansive soils or soils susceptible to liquefaction are present.
 If such soils are present, special engineering of the structure will be required to compensate for the soil deficiency.
 The County has updated its General Plan to require that all construction in the County comply with the California Building Code.
 In addition, the General Plan has added private roads to the types of roads that should be designed to minimize landslide risks.
 If structures were built in areas susceptible to liquefaction, the foundations could fail and cause damage or collapse of the structure.
 Compliance with the federal and local erosion-related regulations applicable to the General Plan buildout, i.e., the Storm Water Pollution Prevention Program (SWPPP) that is developed for the site and the requirements of the County's municipal code, would ensure that the construction activities do not result in significant erosion.
 The project site is not located near an active fault or within a high earthquake zone.
 Landslides are not likely due to the flat terrain of the area.

-Grading permits which require SWPP compliance are required through the Department of Public Works for any earth moving.
-Compliance with the Alquist-Priolo Earthquake Fault Zoning Act, the California Building Code, and SWPP would reduce the risk of loss, injury, or death due to earthquake or soil erosion.
+Grading permits which require SWPPP compliance are required through Stanislaus County Department of Public Works (PW) for any earth moving.
+Compliance with the Alquist-Priolo Earthquake Fault Zoning Act, the California Building Code, and SWPPP would reduce the risk of loss, injury, or death due to earthquake or soil erosion.
 Accordingly, the GPU EIR considers this impact to be less than significant, with no mitigation required.

 No construction is proposed as part of this request.
 If future construction should occur, all construction will be designed and built according to the California Building Code and the SWPPP.
-Any addition of a septic tank or alternative waste water disposal system would require the approval of the Department of Environmental Resources (DER) through the building permit process, which also takes soil type into consideration within the specific design requirements.
-The project was referred to DER which responded with no comments on the project.
-Should future construction occur, DER, Public Works, and the Building Permits Division review and approve any building or grading permit to ensure their standards are met.
+Any addition or expansion of a septic tank or alternative wastewater disposal system would require the approval of Stanislaus County Department of Environmental Resources (DER) through the building permit process, which also takes soil type into consideration within the specific design requirements.
+The project was referred to DER who has not provided comment on the project to date.
+Should future construction occur, DER, PW, and the Building Permits Division will review and approve any building or grading permit to ensure their standards are met.
 Additionally, a condition of approval will be applied to this project to address any discovery of paleontological resources during any future construction.